Best Web3 Rug Pull Detection Tools in 2026 — Ranked & Compared

 Core methodology: 25+ smart contract and market condition parameters with 24/7 continuous monitoring, real-time Telegram and Twitter alerts when tokens turn into scams.

-QuillCheck, built by the QuillAI team, differentiates itself from the other tools in this comparison through its emphasis on continuous monitoring rather than point-in-time checks.
-Where most scanners return a risk assessment at the moment of query, QuillCheck monitors token contracts 24/7 and delivers automated alerts via Telegram and Twitter when a previously clean-scoring token subsequently changes behavior — enabling holders to exit before full liquidity drains.
-This monitoring capability addresses one of the most insidious rug pull patterns: tokens that appear completely clean at launch but are deliberately set up to activate malicious functions after a waiting period, once sufficient investor funds have accumulated.
+QuillCheck differentiates itself through continuous monitoring rather than point-in-time checks.
+Where most scanners return a risk assessment at the moment of query, QuillCheck monitors token contracts 24/7 and delivers automated alerts via Telegram and Twitter when a previously clean-scoring token subsequently changes behavior.
+This monitoring capability addresses one of the most insidious rug pull patterns: tokens that appear completely clean at launch but activate malicious functions after a waiting period once sufficient investor funds have accumulated — the “time-bomb” rug pull.
+QuillCheck’s API is specifically designed for launchpad and DEX integration, enabling platforms to screen every project submission automatically and continue monitoring listed tokens post-launch.
+For how transaction monitoring approaches apply to DApps beyond token screening, see our Transaction Monitoring Agent guide.

 Chains: Multi-chain EVM

-Best for: Real-time monitoring of holdings; launchpad automated screening; platforms needing ongoing post-launch surveillance
+Best for: Real-time monitoring of holdings; launchpad automated screening; platforms needing post-launch surveillance

 Free tier: Yes